GU Studies

 CR Location & Positioning

-- CR: Perpendicular to IR, centered 2 in. above pubic symphysis.
+- CR: Perpendicular to IR, centered 2 inches above the pubic symphysis

-- Pt.
-Instructions: Suspend respiration; remain still during injection and imaging.
+- Patient instructions: Suspend respiration and remain motionless during contrast injection and exposure

 Evaluation Criteria